alexdlilly/DS-5100-Project-Repo/README.md

     the change the weight of and the weight to which to change it to the change_weight() method. roll(num_rolls): Rolls the die num_rolls times.
 Stores results of each roll in .results as a dataframe. show_weights(): Returns a dataframe of the die faces and their corresponding weights.

+ATTRIBUTES:

+    Die.faces
+a list of possible outcomes associated with the Die object.

+    Die.results
+Accesible only after the roll() method has been executed, Die.results returns a dataframe with the roll number as the index and the value as the outcome of the rolled die.

 A list of all classes with their public methods and attributes.
 For each method: